Capture of Delfzijl: Capture

 Maurice instead went directly to the North - his target was the town and fortress of Delfzijl which lay on the shores of the Dollart, a large inlet dividing the province of Groningen from the German district of Emden, a Spanish supply base.
 On June 26, 1591, the Anglo-Dutch army came before the fortress - they had used 150 boats along the waterways to transport their heavy artillery.
 The Spanish garrison in Delfzijl numbered only 300 troops and ten guns and both sides knew they were in for a short siege.
 Siege positions were established in front of the town and when the guns were all in position, they opened fire.
 Sure enough after a heavy bombardment in the first few days of the siege the Spanish garrison, realising no relief was forthcoming, had had enough and began negotiations for surrender on 2 July.
 Maurice eventually agreed and the Spanish garrison surrendered and was allowed to leave (except for the disloyal and defectors) under terms for Groningen.

 Aftermath

 Francisco Verdugo, the Spanish governor in the province of Groningen, was enraged when they arrived there.
 He ordered the captains beheaded and then humiliated the soldiers.
 Twelve soldiers were chosen by a lot to be imprisoned; five of these were also beheaded later.

 Maurice, after taking Delfzijl, reinforced the fortifications there according to the original plans of Johan van den Kornput and placed a small garrison of Dutch and English inside.
 In early 1594, the garrison was able to repel a Spanish attack led by Francisco Verdugo.

-Maruice then marched from Delfzil and advanced towards Hulst and Nijmegen.
+Maruice then marched from Delfzijl and advanced towards Hulst and Nijmegen.
 Maurice and the Dutch and English army instead had to come before Knodsenburg where they defeated the Duke of Parma attempting to besiege the place.